realrate/Causing/docs/education.md

 (+23 Cents).
 And due to his father's long schooling (16 years instead of average 12 years) his education is also above average (13.2 years instead of 12.6 years in median).
-In total, this workes achieves an hourly wage being 16 Cents above average.
-Note, that these effects are based on the hypthesized model, not on the estimated linear approximation.
+In total, this worker achieves an hourly wage being 16 Cents above average.
+Note, that these effects are based on the hypothesized model, not on the estimated linear approximation.

-The observed exogenous and predicted endogenous variables for individual no. 32 are summraized in the following table, sorted by their individual total effect on WAGE:
+The observed exogenous and predicted endogenous variables for individual no. 32 are summarized in the following table, sorted by their individual total effect on WAGE:

 Variable | Rank | Individual 32 | Median | ITE on WAGE